When can you take a puppy outside?

 When you take your puppy to the vet, they will inform you and advise you on all mandatory and recommended vaccinations.
 However, in this section, we'll list the basic vaccinations to give you a general idea:

-- Parvovirus +/- distemper virus: it is given from 6 weeks of age
+- Parvovirus+/- distemper virus: It is put on after 6 weeks

-- Polyvalent (parvovirus, distemper virus, parainfluenza virus, hepatitis virus +/- leptospira): around 2 months of age
+- Polyvalent (parvovirus, distemper virus, parainfluenza virus, hepatitis virus +/- leptospira): about 2 months of age

 - Multipurpose reinforcement: at 3 months